 The animals are on the move and are moving north through Seronera Valley in May and into the Western Corridor for June and July.
 They can still be dispersed, but large numbers of wildebeest are most often in the Grumeti Reserve and the Western Corridor of the Serengeti.

-This is a place where it’s possible to see crossings over the Grumeti River (although not as impressive as the crossings at the Mara).
+This is where it’s possible to see crossings over the Grumeti River (although not as impressive as those at the Mara).
 Lodging is more dispersed in this region, and there are fewer camps and lodges overall.
-Since these months coincide with summer holidays, it’s very important to plan in advance.
-Some groups of the Migration will start to head north to the Mara River and follow the thunder showers.
+Since these months coincide with the summer holidays, planning in advance is very important.
+Some groups of the Migration will start to head north to the Mara River and follow the thundershowers.

 Late July-October